Summer Dissertation Programs 2025

 Some research--such as oral histories, ethnographic studies, and studies of language and performance--falls in between humanities and qualitative social sciences, but we usually group projects involving human subjects with qualitative social sciences.
 Oral historians who don't code their interviews may fit better with the humanities.
 If you are not sure which section to choose, please consult with the GWC Director (Marilyn Gray: mgray@saonet.ucla.edu).

 This program is for graduate or professional students who are writing large-scale projects like master's theses or capstones, doctoral dissertations or proposals, or manuscripts for publication.
-The program provides dedicated time to focus on your writing in the cozy setting of the renovated R.I.S.E.
+The program provides dedicated time to focus on your writing in the cozy setting of the R.I.S.E.
 Center.
-This program is scheduled for July 16-18 on campus.
-Deadline to register is Friday, July 12th.
+This program is scheduled for July 15-17 on campus (TBC).
+Deadline to register is Tuesday, July 8th.

 CLICK to see application instructions and program details.